Correspondents

 - Dates: ? – 1789

-- Aka: Mrs Handcock
+- Aka: Miss Handcock; Mrs Handcock

 - Variant spellings: Hancock

 - Biography: Miss Handcock was the daughter of William Handcock (senior) and Susan Warburton.
 It appears she never married.
-In later life she lived with Elizabeth Vesey, her friend and sister in law (through Elizabeth’s first marriage to Miss Handcock’s brother William).
+In later life she lived with Elizabeth Vesey, her friend and sister-in-law (through Elizabeth’s first marriage to Miss Handcock’s brother William).
 Both Elizabeth Vesey and Miss Handcock were friends of Mary Hamilton.
 Miss Handcock died in 1789.

 - Project ID: MRSHdk